PHLAK/SemVer-CLI/README.md

     composer require phlak/semver-cli

-When required in a projcet the `semver` tool installed to the project's `vendor/bin` directory.
+When installed to a projcet the `semver` tool is installed to the project's `vendor/bin` directory.

 > ℹ️ It is recommended to add `vendor/bin` to your `PATH` environment variable